asyncgui/asynckivy/README.md

 ## Why this even exists

-Kivy supports two legitimate async libraries, [asyncio][asyncio] and [Trio][trio], starting from version 2.0.0, so developing another one seems like [reinventing the wheel][reinventing].
+Starting from version 2.0.0, Kivy supports two legitimate async libraries: [asyncio][asyncio] and [Trio][trio].
-Actually, I started this one just to learn how the async/await syntax works, so it initially was "reinventing the wheel".
+At first glance, developing another one might seem like [reinventing the wheel][reinventing].

-But after playing with Trio and Kivy for a while, I noticed that Trio is not suitable for the situation where fast reactions are required e.g. touch events.
+Actually, I originally started this project just to learn how the async/await syntax works-- so at first, it really was 'reinventing the wheel'.

-The same is true of asyncio.
+But after experimenting with Trio in combination with Kivy for a while, I noticed that Trio isn't suitable for situations requiring fast reactions, such as handling touch events.
-You can confirm that by running `investigation/why_xxx_is_not_suitable_for_handling_touch_events.py`, and mashing a mouse button as quickly as possible.
+The same applies to asyncio.
-You'll see sometimes `up` is not paired with `down`.
+You can confirm this by running `investigation/why_xxx_is_not_suitable_for_handling_touch_events.py` and rapidly clicking a mouse button.
-You'll see the coordinates aren't relative to the `RelativeLayout` even though the `target` belongs to it.
+You'll notice that sometimes `'up'` isn't paired with a corresponding `'down'` in the console output.

-The cause of those problems is that `trio.Event.set()` and `asyncio.Event.set()` don't *immediately* resume the tasks waiting for the `Event` to be set.
+You'll also see that the touch coordinates aren't relative to a `RelativeLayout`, even though the widget receiving the touches belongs to it.

-They just schedule the tasks to resume.
+The cause of these problems is that `trio.Event.set()` and `asyncio.Event.set()` don't *immediately* resume the tasks waiting for the `Event` to be set-- they merely schedule them to resume.
-Same thing can be said to `nursery.start_soon()` and `asyncio.create_task()`.
+The same is true for `nursery.start_soon()` and `asyncio.create_task()`.

 Trio and asyncio are async **I/O** libraries after all.
-They probably don't have to immediately resumes/starts tasks, which I think necessary for touch handling in Kivy.
+They probably don't need to resume or start tasks immediately, but I believe this is essential for touch handling in Kivy.
-(If you fail to handle touches promptly, their state might undergo changes, leaving no time to wait for tasks to resume/start).
+If touch events aren't processed promptly, their state might change before tasks even have a chance to handle them.
-Their core design might not be suitable for GUI in the first place.
+Their core design might not be ideal for GUI applications in the first place.
-That's why I'm still developing this `asynckivy` library to this day.
+That's why I continue to develop the asynckivy library to this day.

 [asyncio]:https://docs.python.org/3/library/asyncio.html
 [trio]:https://trio.readthedocs.io/en/stable/